Characterizing the quantum field theory vacuum using temporal Matrix Product states: Two-dimensional classical Ising partition function

 By substituting, one can readily have Eq. (\ref{eq-Sxi}) from these two equations.
 For the 2D Ising model, we have the critical temperature $\beta_c=\ln(1+\sqrt{2})/2$ from the exact solution \cite{O44} and $c=1/2$ that corresponds to a free fermionic field theory \cite{VLR+03}.
 We shall stress that for any finite $\chi$, we cannot exactly give a critical state by MPS, but only a gapped.
 The central idea of the scaling theory with MPS is to extract the conformal data from the scaling behaviors the gapped MPSs.

-In Fig. \ref{fig-Ising2D}, we show that the MPS from iDMRG has the same correlation length $\xi$ and entanglement entropy $S$ as the vertical MPS obtained simultaneously in the iTEBD in the other direction with the difference $O(10^{-5})$.
+In Fig. \ref{fig-Ising2D}, we show that the spatial MPS has the same correlation length $\xi$ and entanglement entropy $S$ as the temporal MPS with the difference $O(10^{-5})$.
 In other words, these two MPSs, though updated within two different schemes and located in two different directions of the TN, are connected by a gauge transformation.
 By choosing different bond dimension cut-offs and cells to construct the tensor $T$, the relation between $\xi$ and $S$ shows a robust logarithmic scaling, giving accurately the central charge.
-The precision increases with the size of the cell tensor $L_x$ and $L_y$.